p1wang/ecommerce-webscraper-bs4/README.md

 # ecommerce-webscraper-bs4

 # Description
-The web scraper is built with beautifulsoup4, it scrapes json data for every item of every category from homedepot.
+The web scraper is built with beautifulsoup4 and selenium, it scrapes dyanamic content for json data for every item of every category from homedepot.
 The data collected is saved to a json file.
-Rotating user agents, reusable request and mutiple threads were inplemented to increase the speed, to fully utilize threads and minimize scraping speed, extra proxy service will be required.
+Rotating user agents, reusable request and mutiple threads were inplemented to increase the speed, to fully utilize threads and minimize scraping speed, proxy service will be required.

 # Sample output
 ```